Home

 Provides students in grades 7th through 12th with activities designed to promote career awareness, explore post-secondary options, perform community service and develop leadership skills.

 The Parent-Child Home Program provides two home visits a week for families with children ages 2 and 3 years.
 Each week the home visitor brings the family a book or educational toy that remains with them permanently.
 The home visitor models parenting techniques, emphasizing verbal interaction and learning through play.
 The goal is to help parents become their child's first and most important teacher and ensure that these children enter school ready to learn and succeed.
-Walk-in, call.
+Families with low-income, low education level and children, ages 2 and 3 years old (can start as early as 16 months), are targeted.

 The Nanuet Family Resource Centers are a school-based, school linked, support initiative.
 The goal is to support all Nanuet district families and their children to best develop and achieve both academically and personally.
 Services and programs include, but are certainly not limited to: information and referral services, free parent-teacher workshops and network-a free strength based child assessment program.